 Most commercial vehicles far surpass the average passenger vehicle in both size and weight.
 Because of this and the fact that these vehicles sometimes carry dangerous cargo, the threat they pose to others on the road is significant.
 If you were involved in an accident with a commercial vehicle, you are likely dealing with severe injuries and expensive medical bills.

-At Vaughan & Vaughan, we understand the difficulties victims face after a commercial vehicle accident.
+At Vaughan & Vaughan, our truck accident lawyers in Indianapolis understand the difficulties victims face after a commercial vehicle accident.
 Our law firm has been helping injury victims recover compensation after accidents for more than 100 years.
 Reach out to us today by phone or through our contact form to schedule a free consultation with a member of our legal team.

 Damages Available Following a Commercial Vehicle Accident